Aspiring Chief Executive Programme

 The role of the chief executive in healthcare has never been more important.
-How we appoint to such posts – and help our chief executives to be successful ‘in role’ – is one of the NHS’s most important leadership issues.
+How we appoint to such posts – and help our chief executives to be successful in their role is one of the NHS’s most important leadership issues.

 The programme will enable you to: